Bauthe/directory-emptier/release/Windows64fr/README.md

 If the file "regentries" is accidently deleted or any issue with context menu is encountered, user needs to:

-1. Go to the registry editor (Windows+R, type "regedit" and then Enter) and delete all subkeys of "\HKEY_CLASSES_ROOT\Directory\shell" which begin with "directory_emptier"
+1. Go to the registry editor (Windows+R, type "regedit" and then Enter) and delete all subkeys of "\HKEY_CLASSES_ROOT\Directory\shell" which begin with "directory_emptier".
-2. Create an empty file named "regentries" (with no extension) in the same directory as "context-menu-tuner.exe" (replace it if it already exists)
+2. Create an empty file named "regentries" (with no extension) in the same directory as "context-menu-tuner.exe" (replace it if it already exists).
-3. Now user can use context-menu-tuner to create the entries they need
+3. Now user can use context-menu-tuner to create the entries they need.

 # Uninstallation